What kind of pets do retired racing Greyhounds make?

 How much does it cost to own a Greyhound?

 After the initial adoption fee, Greyhounds, like any other dog, should be given regular veterinary care.
-It costs about $1.00 a day to feed a Greyhound.
+It costs about $1.00 a day to feed a Greyhound (dependent upon type and brand of food).

 Are ex-racing Greyhounds already housebroken?

-Frequently an adopted Greyhound is completely housebroken right from the start.
-In their kennel environment they are turned out four to five times a day to relieve themselves.
+In general, adopted Greyhounds are housebroken right from the start.
+This is due to the kennel environment they are raised in.
+In kennels, they are turned out four to five times a day to relieve themselves.
 Therefore, racing Greyhounds are kennel-broken, which means they’re trained to go outside and keep their kennels clean.
 Walk them frequently at first, and they quickly learn that their new home is the place they keep clean and outside is where they go to relieve themselves.

 How big do they get?